 Second, these systems were based on the notion that expert knowledge consists of a collection of rules (if-then statements or conditional computing).
 When these systems were faced with a problem that they didn’t have the knowledge to, they were unable to solve the problem.

-Third, knowledge is only part of the equation to “intelligence”, the other part relies on when and how to use it, or how to adapt it to a variety of constantly changing situations.
+Third, knowledge is only part of the equation of “intelligence”, the other part relies on when and how to use said knowledge, or how to adapt it to a variety of constantly changing situations.

-Things are clearly different now, the expert systems of yesteryear have essentially morphed into machine learning that can harness data from the internet and can be programmed to learn from its own data output.
+Things are different now, the expert systems of yesteryear have morphed into machine learning neural networks that can harness data from the internet and be programmed to learn from its own data output.
 The most fascinating aspects of this technology use computer vision, learning methods and various recognition techniques to identify and find faces in a crowd.

 Machine learning in action

 Machine learning has already led to immense changes in our society.
-However, if you do not directly work in the technology sector or engage with the topic, the extent that this technology has changed and continues to change society might be unclear.
+However, if you do not directly work in the technology sector or engage with the topic on a regular basis, the extent to which ML has changed and continues to change society might be unclear.

-The chances are actually quite high that you currently use multiple products or services that employ machine learning technologies, as a growing number of companies are leveraging ML over an exceedingly wide variety of industries.
+The chances are actually quite high that you currently use multiple products or services in your everyday life that employ machine learning technologies; as a growing number of companies are leveraging ML over an exceedingly wide variety of industry verticals.

 Netflix for starters, uses customer data to predict what audiences want.
 In fact, Netflix employs ML technology so effectively that they have all but eliminated the industry standard of pilot episodes.
 Instead, the company will invest from the beginning in multiple seasons of new shows which they are certain will be a hit because their algorithms tell them so.
 Other streamed media, from Spotify to YouTube, also rely heavily on machine learning algorithms in order to deliver content that matches user’s likes.